-Appeals court calls DC sniper's life sentences illegal
+U.S. appeals court calls D.C. sniper's life sentences illegal

-(Reuters) - A federal appeals court on Thursday said the life sentences imposed against one of two men involved in the deadly sniper shootings that traumatized the Washington, D.C. area in 2002 must be thrown out because he was only 17 at the time.
+(Reuters) - A federal appeals court on Thursday said that life sentences imposed against one of two men involved in the deadly sniper shootings that traumatized the Washington, D.C. area in 2002 must be thrown out because he was only 17 at the time.

-The 4th U.S. Circuit Court of Appeals agreed with a lower court judge that Lee Boyd Malvo must be resentenced for his role in the DC Sniper case, which left 10 people dead over three weeks in Washington, Maryland and Virginia.
+The 4th U.S. Circuit Court of Appeals agreed with a lower court judge that Lee Boyd Malvo should be resentenced for his role in the so-called D.C. sniper case, which left 10 people dead over three weeks in Washington, Maryland and Virginia.

 It cited recent U.S. Supreme Court decisions that mandatory life sentences without parole for juveniles violated the Constitution’s prohibition against cruel and unusual punishment, and that this rule applied retroactively.